Philippine Labor Laws 101: A Comprehensive Guide for Employers

 Seasonal Employment

 Seasonal employees are hired only for a specific time or season.
-It is a common practice in the retail, food, and industry sectors due to the volume of guests and customers during peak seasons.
+It is a common practice in the retail, food, and industrial sectors due to the volume of guests and customers during peak seasons.

 Fixed-term Employment

-Government-mandated Contributions and Benefits
+Government-Mandated Contributions and Benefits

-Every employee is entitled to various government-mandated benefits.
+Under employment laws in the Philippines, every employee is entitled to various government-mandated benefits.
 Their contributions fund their needs, such as healthcare, loans, and many more.

 Contributions:

-• Social Security System (SSS)
+Social Security System (SSS)

-SSS is a social insurance program.
-Monthly salary deductions of 12% give members access to sickness, disability, retirement, death, and funeral benefits.
-Aside from these, SSS members also qualify for salary, business, housing, and educational loans.
+The law requires employers to deduct 12% of employees’ monthly salaries to give them access to sickness, disability, retirement, death, and funeral benefits.
+SSS members can apply for salary, business, housing, and education loans.

-• Home Development Mutual Fund (Pag-IBIG)
+Home Development Mutual Fund (Pag-IBIG)

 Pag-IBIG is the Philippines’ national savings and affordable housing finance program.
 Pag-IBIG also offers multi-purpose loans and savings programs for its qualified members.

-• Philippine Health Insurance Corporation (PhilHealth)
+Philippine Health Insurance Corporation (PhilHealth)

 PhilHealth implements the National Health Insurance Program to provide Filipinos with financial aid and access to affordable healthcare services.
 The program covers hospital costs, room and boarding, medicine, and professional services.

 Contributions may vary depending on an employee’s salary.
-The minimum contribution is ₱400, while the maximum is ₱3,200.
+The minimum contribution is 400, while the maximum is 3,200.

 Benefits:

-• 13th-Month Pay
+13th-Month Pay

-The 13th-month pay is a monetary bonus mandated by law that any private employee with a fixed or guaranteed salary rendered work for at least one (1) month will receive.
+The 13th-month pay is a monetary bonus mandated by law that any private employee with a fixed or guaranteed salary rendered work for at least one month will receive.
 The payout is given either in two installments or in total on or before December 24th.

-• Overtime Pay
+Overtime Pay

-Employees who render work beyond eight (8) hours are entitled to overtime pay.
+Employees who render work beyond eight hours are entitled to overtime pay.
 Additional compensation equates to their regular hourly wage, at least 25% of the premium.

-• Premium Pay
+Premium Pay

 Employees who work on official holidays or rest days are entitled to premium overtime pay.
 Regular workday rates will be in effect, plus at least 30% of the wage.

-• Night Shift Differential
+Night Shift Differential

 Night differential applies to employees who render work between 10 PM and 6 AM.
 Additional compensation of 10% based on their regular hourly rate is applied for every hour rendered.

-• Separation Pay
+Separation Pay

 Otherwise known as severance pay, it is compensation given to workers terminated from a company.
 Those removed because of criminal involvement or misconduct are not entitled to this benefit.

-• Retirement Pay
+Retirement Pay

-Predominantly goods that are not monetary.
-De minimis benefits are optional leave credits or small money loans.
+Predominantly goods that are not monetary, de minimis benefits are optional leave credits or small money loans.
 Different categories within de minimis benefits are calamity leave, rice subsidy, clothing, laundry, meal, or transportation allowance.

 Leave Benefits:

-• Sick Leave
+Sick Leave

 Sick leaves are taken by employees who are not fit to work due to illnesses or disabilities.
 Employees may also take this leave to care for a sick family member.

-• Vacation Leave
+Vacation Leave

 While not mandated by law, several companies grant vacation leaves to employees to attend to personal matters.
 These can be used for rest or leisure.

-• Parental Leave
+Parental Leave

 Parental leave is a statutory benefit that allows new parents to care for and spend time with their newborns.
-If the employee has rendered at least one (1) year of work in the company, they’re entitled to this benefit and are assured job security.
+If the employee has rendered at least one year of work in the company, they’re entitled to this benefit and are assured job security.

-• Bereavement Leave
+Bereavement Leave

 Bereavement leave is a paid leave available to employees following the death of an immediate family member.
-The temporary leave will grant the employee ten (10) days to attend to funeral arrangements and other concerns related to a loved one’s death.
+The temporary leave will grant the employee ten days to attend funeral arrangements and other concerns related to a loved one’s death.

-• Special Leaves
+Special Leaves

 Fight for the Right